Webist/InterServices/readme.md

 ### I am working on a new project
 Last two years much effort has been focused on my self-thought Delivery Model in private workspace.

-Some of the significant features of the new Delivery Model, named `Callable` are;
+Some of the significant features of the new Delivery Model I am working on;

+Named `Callable`;

  + Delivery path resolve.
    A callable, for instance a class-file, is a hashed keyword match.
 No routing system as it is known in the wild.